pete-murphy/rustywind/npm/README.md

       --ignored-files <IGNORED_FILES>
           When set, RustyWind will ignore this list of files

-      --custom-regex <CUSTOM_REGEX>
+      --custom-regexes <CUSTOM_REGEXES>
-          Uses a custom regex instead of default one
+          Uses custom regexes instead of default ones.
+Should have a single capture group that includes only the classes.
+This argument can be used multiple times

   -h, --help
           Print help (see a summary with '-h')